mukhlisbek4535/User-Management-App/README.md

-# Full-Stack User Management System – Itransition Task 4 Submission
+# Full-Stack User Management System

 This project is a full-stack web application for user management, developed as part of Task submission.